 Hello friends, I hope you all are having fun.
-In today’s tutorial, we will have a look at Series Clippers & its types in Proteus.
-In this article, we will learn all the basic things about the series clippers.
+In today's tutorial, we will have a look at Series Clippers & their types in detail, we will also implement the simulations of Series Clippers in Proteus software.
+In the next article, we will discuss the next two types of Clippers i.e. Shunt Clippers & Dual Clippers.
 Today, We are going to learn:

 - Diodes are normally used for designing Clippers and such circuits are normally referred as Diode Clipping Circuits (Diode Limiting Circuits).

-- As you can see in above figure,we are clipping the positive side but if we want to clip the negative side then we just need to reverse the polarity of diode.
+- As you can see in the above figure, we are clipping the positive side but if we want to clip the negative side, we just need to reverse the diode polarity.

-- Clippers are normally used for protection purposes i.e. if there’s some voltage spikes then clip it to secure home appliances.
+- Clippers are normally used for protection purposes i.e. if there are some voltage spikes then clip it to secure home appliances.

-- Half wave Rectifier is also a type of clipper as its clipping one side of AC pulse to 0V.
+- Half wave Rectifier is also a type of clipper as it clips one side of the AC pulse to 0V.

 Now, let's have a look at different types of clippers: